eestrada/voll/SPECIFICATION.md

 or the implementation MAY choose the type automatically or the implementation MAY support both modes (automatic or explicit).
 In any case, the behavior MUST be communicated/documented.
-If not surrounding whitespace or quotation marks are present, this SHOULD silently succeed without raising an error.
+If no surrounding whitespace or quotation marks are present, this SHOULD silently succeed without raising an error.

 The same quote stripping behavior described in the previous paragraph MAY be implemented for the default string retrieval procedures(s) as well.
+Again, this MUST NOT be the default mode of retrieval.

 Implementations MAY allow procedures that return the value in its original string form